Create a Diligence Process that is Efficient for both Buyers and Sellers

 Are the requests in the templates comprehensive?

-No. Our templates are drafted to include typical requests that are relevant in most transactions.
+is drafted to include typical requests that are relevant in most transactions.
 However, every deal and every target company is unique.
 Before utilizing any template, it is important that you review it with the help of your legal and other professional advisors to ensure that the requests are complete and tailored to the specific circumstances of your deal.